#more

 In this new version, the whole platform has evolved.
 You might even feel lost at first: from a static platform developed using material for MkDocs, we are now a dynamic website build in React and Go. ✌🏻

-But don’t worry, everything is still here: the pipeline generator is accessible directly from the homepage, and you will find the jobs’ list on the page Jobs explorer.
+But don’t worry, everything is still here: you will find the jobs’ list on the page Jobs explorer.

 You can now connect via your GitLab account in one click or signup via email to create your personal space.
 This will be your own central place to manage all your jobs, your user profile and many more features in the future (no spoil).